Introduction #

 Password-less SSH Login #

-extension can also present a VSCode interface directly from the server.
+For students without a local GPU, editing and running files directly on the server is very convenient, and the VSCode remote-ssh extension can also present a VSCode interface directly from the server.
 To avoid the pain of constantly entering passwords, you can perform the following operations to achieve password-less login 😄.

-Assuming the local machine is Windows, SSH-related configuration files are generally stored in the C:\Users\<User_name>\.ssh
+Assuming the local machine is Windows, SSH-related configuration files are generally stored in the C:\Users\<User_name>\.ssh folder.
+Achieving password-less login only requires working with the files in this directory.

 - Configure the

-file.
+configfile.
 A sample configuration is as follows:

 # Replace <User_name> with your local machine username